dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1122: Birthplace highlights absence of personal choice in identity.
+### T1122: Recognizing one's birthplace is not a choice.

 |Support|
 |---|